Granville Road: Location

 The street consists of two sections: a western section running between Nathan Road and Chatham Road South, which runs almost parallel to Kimberley Road, Cameron Road and Kimberley Street.
 This section was built in the late 19th century.
 The eastern section runs between Chatham Road and Science Museum Road, which was built by extending the original western portion to Tsim Sha Tsui East via reclamation.
 A public square called Granville Square in Tsim Sha Tsui East was named after the road.

 Name

 The Road first appeared on the Rates List for 1896/7.
-It was named after Granville Leveson-Gower, 2nd Earl Granville, who was a Secretary of State for the Colonies from 1868 to 1870 and in 1886.
+It was named after Granville Leveson-Gower, 2nd Earl Granville, who was the Secretary of State for the Colonies from 1868 to 1870 and in 1886.

 Landmarks

 Two of Hong Kong's main public museums, Hong Kong Museum of History and Hong Kong Science Museum, are located on the eastern stretch of Granville Road.
 Kowloon Park is located towards the western end of Granville Road.

 Shopping centre The ONE, and its predecessor Tung Ying Building, are located on the corner between Granville Road and Nathan Road.
 The private gallery Hong Kong 3D Museum is in Hilton Place on the eastern stretch of Granville Road.

+Apartment 31 was the site of the infamous Hello Kitty murder that took place in 1999.
+The apartment was demolished in 2012 and rebuilt as a hotel in 2016.